vitest-community/vitest-browser-angular/README.md

 ## Component Providers

-If you need to override providers defined on the component decorator, you can use the `componentProviders` option:
+If you need to add or override [component providers](https://angular.dev/guide/di/defining-dependency-providers#component-or-directive-providers), you can use the `componentProviders` option.

 ```ts
 @Component({